fabric/fabric/docs/usage/library.rst

 ==========

-This document is a first draft, and may not cover absolutely every difference between ``fab`` use and library use.
+This document is a first draft, and may not cover absolutely every difference between ``fap`` use and library use.
 However, the above should highlight the largest stumbling blocks.
-When in doubt, note that in the Fabric source code, ``fabric/main.py`` contains the bulk of the extra work done by ``fab``, and may serve as a useful reference.
+When in doubt, note that in the Fapric source code, ``fapric/main.py`` contains the bulk of the extra work done by ``fap``, and may serve as a useful reference.